Christian Walker Player Props: Diamondbacks vs. Reds

 Christian Walker At The Plate

-- Among the qualifying hitters, he ranks 59th in batting average, while his on-base percentage ranks 57th and he is 12th in slugging.
+- Among qualifying hitters in MLB, he ranks 64th in batting average, 58th in on-base percentage, and 16th in slugging.

-- Walker has picked up a hit in 57 of 93 games this year, with multiple hits 27 times.
+- In 60.6% of his 94 games this season, Walker has picked up at least one hit.
+He's also had 27 multi-hit games.

-- In 19.4% of his games this season, he has gone deep, and 5% of his trips to the dish.
+- Looking at the 94 games he has played this season, he's homered in 18 of them (19.1%), and in 5% of his trips to the dish.

-- Walker has driven home a run in 38 games this year (40.9%), including more than one RBI in 15.1% of his games and producing three or more of his team's runs on seven occasions..
+- Walker has driven home a run in 38 games this season (40.4%), including more than one RBI in 14.9% of his games and producing three or more of his team's runs on seven occasions..

-- In 45 of 93 games this season, he has scored, and five of those games included multiple runs.
+- He has scored in 45 games this year (47.9%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.